BasedLabs/NoLabs/README.md

 - Creating a workflow schema for you

 For example, you can ask
-- "Can you pull me some latest approved drugs?"
+- "Can you pull some latest approved drugs?"
-- "Can you download me 1000 rhodopsins?"
+- "Can you download 1000 rhodopsins?"
 - "How does an aspirin molecule look like?" and it will do this and answer other questions.

 <img src="media/Biobuddy_pic.png" width="100%">